rongardF/weather_app/README.md

 # weather_app
-Weather app using Flask framework
+Simple weather app using Flask framework.
+This app will return weather data from OpenWeatherMaps using their API.

+This is based on the tutorial by PrettyPrinted